 It is a big drop, but they handled it like pros.
 This was probably my favorite ride there.
 Not too scary, but thrilling enough to cause excitement and get those butterflies going.
 If your kids are not tall enough for the roller coasters, there’s also an area of the park that has some kid rollercoasters and rides like The Shamu Express.

-Right as we got off the ride, the “Ocean Discovery” show was starting so we headed that way.
+The “Ocean Discovery” show was starting right as we got off the ride, so we headed that way.
 It featured beautiful Pacific White-sided dolphins, beluga whales, and colorful macaws.
 The show was spectacular as expected and we all enjoyed it to the max.

 On to more rollercoasters!
 The next step up was Wave Breaker.
 My little one was also tall enough to ride this one, so we all went on it.
 They have a test seat outside the ride so you can make sure your child fits properly.

 This ride was way more thrilling than I expected.
 It was a lot of fun, but it certainly brings up that heart rate!
-Here’s some funny shots of one of my oldest getting ready to start the ride.
+Here are some fun shots of one of my oldest getting ready to start the ride.
 He didn’t see it coming!